rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-Session2-intro-to-ceres.md

 python3 hello-world.py
 ```

-You should see a stdout and stderr file for each job in the array of jobs that were run (10) and each file should have run on a different node.
+You should see a stdout and stderr file for each job in the array of jobs that were run (10) and and the jobs should have run on a variety of different nodes.

 <br>